Deploy hooks

 -H "User-Agent: fortrabbit"

-NOTE that this for demonstrational purposes only.
+NOTE that this is for demonstrational purposes only.
 Don't take that example literal.
 GitHub Actions is one kind of integration.
 Read on for alternatives.

 Alternatives